by Jill Eggleton

 As I research the effort teachers today are making to implement social-emotional learning in their classrooms, I am filled with admiration and awe and a huge sense of gratitude that this generation of students will be better equipped to handle situations that will inevitably arise as they journey through life.

-Glimpsing into some classrooms online, I see a multitude of strategies that teachers are using to develop social-emotional learning.
+Glimpsing into some classrooms, I see a multitude of strategies that teachers are using to develop social-emotional learning.
 I see these skills being embedded in much of the curriculum in contextual and authentic situations, and I am impressed by this natural integration.
-Positive and social connections make the greatest impact I believe when they are integrated with all school learning programs.
+Positive and social connections make the greatest impact, I believe, when they are integrated with all school learning programs.

 My five-year-old grandson George kept talking about ‘filling someone’s bucket.’
 When asked by his mother what this meant, he replied, “When you fill someone’s bucket, you are kind.
 Not to fill someone’s bucket makes them feel sad.“ And then he added, “You don’t fill my bucket when you growl at me.”